The Academy Team

 In addition to overseeing The Academy’s wine program, Michael also dances professionally for Diablo Ballet, where he debuted a new choreographic production in 2021.

 Kate Sautter is an East Coast transplant from Virginia and San Francisco resident since 2015 when she took the job as Director of Visitor Experience for the San Francisco Symphony at Davies Symphony Hall.

 An event person at heart, Kate thrives on making order from chaos when it comes to designing processes and spaces that bring people together for a common goal (especially if that goal is having a good time).
 Kate has worked in the trenches producing live music, concert touring, professional sports, catering, entertainment, the wedding industry, and luxury fashion at Hermès (as an intern, and no, it's never coming off her resume).
 For home games, she side-hustles as a Courtside Lounge concierge for the Golden State Warriors at Chase Center in Dogpatch.

 Kate is also the founder of Movemint, a personalized service company that plans, manages, and facilitates moves and downsizings for busy people the Bay Area.
 Kate also cares deeply about voting rights and equitable access to enfranchisement as a Polling Place Inspector for the City of San Francisco.

-Jennifer Villamin joined The Academy in 2019 as their very first Virtual Assistant.
+Jennifer Villamin joined The Academy in 2019 as their very first Administrative Assistant.
 She helps maintain consistency in the back end operational functions including, but not limited to, payments and invoices, membership database, and other vital administrative duties to help The Club run smoothly.